zsparal/api-documentation/source/reference/v2/shipments-api/create-shipment.rst

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the only mandatory extra parameter is the ``profileId`` parameter.
-With it, you can specify which profile the shipment belongs to.
-Organizations can have multiple profiles for each of their websites.
-See :doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.
+If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, you should use the ``testmode`` parameter if you want to create a shipment in test mode.

 .. list-table::
    :widths: auto

-   * - ``profileId``

-       .. type:: string
-          :required: true

-     - The payment profile's unique identifier, for example ``pfl_3RkSN1zuPE``.
-This field is mandatory.

    * - ``testmode``